docb/dbRackModules/README.md

 NOTE: There is no band-limiting implemented for different reasons, so you have to handle possible aliasing by yourself.
 In general: scale down the curves to cut down high frequencies.

-NOTE: There are a lot of performance improvements implemented, but it costs still about 4% CPU per Quad Voice so maximal about 16% when using 16 Voices also depending on how many and which Terrains are combined.
+NOTE: There are a lot of performance improvements implemented, but it costs still about 2% CPU per Quad Voice so maximal about 8% when using 16 Voices also depending on how many and which Terrains are combined.

+If the phs input is connected when driving it with an external phase the v/oct input is ignored.

 ### Geneticsuperterrain